shmatt/assistants-vector-store-sync/README.md

 - Will filter out both unsuported and empty files.

-- Defaults to all markdown files in the repository, but can be set to other files types or paths by using a glob patter.
+- Defaults to all markdown files in the repository, but can be set to other files types or paths by using a glob pattern.

 ## Inputs